-Figure 1.4 shows the efficiency gain of a 42mm stepper motor when using coolStep compared to standard operation with 50% of torque reserve. coolStep is enabled above 60RPM in the example.
+Figure 1.3 shows the efficiency gain of a 42mm stepper motor when using CoolStep compared to standard operation with 50% of torque reserve.
+CoolStep is enabled above 60RPM in the example.

-Figure 1.4 Energy efficiency with coolStep (example)
+Figure 1.3 Energy efficiency with CoolStep (example)

-1.8 dcStep - Load Dependent Speed Control
+1.8 DcStep - Load Dependent Speed Control

-dcStep allows the motor to run near its load limit and at its velocity limit without losing a step.
+DcStep allows the motor to run near its load limit and at its velocity limit without losing a step.
 If the mechanical load on the motor increases to the stalling load, the motor automatically decreases velocity so that it can still drive the load.
 With this feature, the motor will never stall.
-In addition to the increased torque at a lower velocity, dynamic inertia will allow the motor to overcome mechanical overloads by decelerating. dcStep directly integrates with the ramp generator, so that the target position will be reached, even if the motor velocity needs to be decreased due to increased mechanical load.
-A dynamic range of up to factor 10 or more can be covered by dcStep without any step loss.
+In addition to the increased torque at a lower velocity, dynamic inertia will allow the motor to overcome mechanical overloads by decelerating.
+DcStep feeds back status information to the external motion controller or to the system CPU, so that the target position will be reached, even if the motor velocity needs to be decreased due to increased mechanical load.
+A dynamic range of up to factor 10 or more can be covered by DcStep without any step loss.
 By optimizing the motion velocity in high load situations, this feature further enhances overall system efficiency.